ArunPanesar42/tdd_exercises-/README.md

 2. As a user, I can use the bake dough with dough to get naan.

-3.As a user, I can use the run factory with water and flour and get naan.
+3. As a user, I can use the run factory with water and flour and get naan.

 #### Acceptance Criteria